 Where Did this Employee Excel in this Yearly Performance Review?

 I’m happy to see the work you’ve put into writing design documents this review period.
 You provided clear plans that other engineers understood and aligned with you on.
 You highlighted risks and broke down the project plan into incremental milestones.
 Your design docs allowed the team to make demonstrable progress on its goals.
 Your work minimized churn due to missing features.
+The team’s overall metrics improved thanks to your work.
 Please continue to write these documents whenever you lead projects in the future.

 - Writes, co-writes, and reviews design documentation.